mathieuhourdin/heap_allocator/README.md

 Block have no fixed size, but they have to be multiple of the header size (8bytes currently).
 Each block of data has a header with metadata : size of the block including header, status of use.

-Invariants :
+### Invariants :
  - Each byte of the heap belongs to one and only one block;
  - The sum of the size of all blocks including the headers equals the size of the heap;
  - The address of each block sorted in the linked list should be increasing.
  - Blocks are contiguous : a new block starts when the previous ends

+### Operations on the heap :
-Split operation preserves those invariants, by creating two blocks which sizes summed equals the originary block size and exactly separated by length bytes on the heap.
+- Split operation (block split) preserves those invariants, by creating two blocks which sizes summed equals the originary block size and exactly separated by length bytes on the heap.
+- Merge right operation (block merge right) preserves the invariants, by assigning a size of the remaining block equals to the previous size plus merged block size.
+Merged block bytes are not erased but the block is removed from block geometrical list by assigning a bigger length to the previous one.

 Block are allocated on first match based on the way we loop through the array.
 Once a matching block is found, if usefull we split it to the upper mulptiple of header size and create a new free block if needed.